 Nittobo Group may become a party to lawsuits and other legal actions in the course of its business inside and outside the country.
 If serious lawsuits are raised against the Group, or if restrictions are placed on the execution of business by the Group, they may have adverse effects on its business, financial results, and financial condition.

-As of the end of the current consolidated fiscal year, construction workers and their surviving families have instituted lawsuits against the national government and dozens of companies, including Nitto Boseki, which formerly handled asbestos, to demand damages.
-Currently, a total of twelve such lawsuits are being deliberated in the Sapporo, Tokyo, Osaka, Kyoto, and Fukuoka District Courts and the Sapporo and Tokyo High Courts as well as Supreme Court.
+As of March 31, 2021, construction workers and their surviving families have instituted lawsuits against the national government and dozens of companies, including Nitto Boseki, which formerly handled asbestos, to demand damages.
+Currently, a total of fourteen such lawsuits are being deliberated in the Sapporo, Sendai, Saitama, Tokyo, Yokohama, Osaka, Kyoto, and Fukuoka District Courts, and the Sapporo and Tokyo High Courts as well as Supreme Court.
+In the event that a decision is made in these lawsuits that is unfavorable to the Company, it may have an adverse effect on the financial results.